canonical/open-documentation-academy/website/library/reference/how-to-review-someone's-work.md

 * **Wording and clarity**:
   * Is everything well worded?
-  * Are there any unclear bits?
+  * Are important details missing?
   * Can anything be made shorter?
   * Does the tone suit the message?
 * **Formatting and consistency**: